How much is a customer worth to you? Predict this number and you know how much it is worth to spend on your customers to keep them around.

 Figuring out how to maximize your CLTV is like discovering the philosopher’s stone of marketing.
 Turn lead into gold, cure illness, and grant immortality to your business – well at least grant it higher long-term profits.

-To understand how to enhance your customer lifetime value, first look at the factors that go into driving CLTV.
+To understand how to enhance your customer lifetime value, first look at the three factors that go into it:

-Increase any of these factors and your CLTV goes up.
-This means maximizing the lifetime value of each customer boils down to:
+Multiply these three factors together and you get your CLTV.
+The TLDR here?
+Increase any one of these metrics and your CLTV goes up.
+This means that maximizing the lifetime value of each customer really boils down to:

 - Encouraging more transactions in each sale, or cross-selling